Glen Campbell - Trivia About America's Rhinestone Cowboy

 No one got top billing over John Wayne, but Wayne took a liking to Glen Campbell and personally picked him for the part.

-It was the only film John Wayne made that brought him a coveted Oscar, and some wags whispered that acting next to Glen Campbell made any actor look good.
+It was the only one of the many John Wayne movies made that brought him a coveted Oscar, and some wags whispered that acting next to Glen Campbell made any actor look good.
 In fact, Campbell was signed, not just for his acting skills, but to sing the title song which will later be nominated for an Academy Award.

 And while the film's director Henry Hathaway would later say Campbell's performance was "wooden," Campbell was actually nominated for the Golden Globe's "Most Promising Newcomer" award.